 The identifier must uniquely identify the visitor, but must not be an externally known customer property such as a user name, email address, or social security number as that is a personal data breach liability and against the EU General Data Protection Regulation.

 The identifier must however be possible to obtain given a visitor, regardless of device and site, where personalisation is to have any effect.
-For example, to enable personalised email recommendations, it must be possible to access the identifier within the email service provider.
+For example, to enable personalized email recommendations, it must be possible to access the identifier within the email service provider.

 A retailer will typically have their own internal identifier systems for visitors, such as using identification tables or secret hashing of visitor data, to enable personalisation.
 This type of internal identification will likely only be able to provide personalisation for members or signed in visitors to a retailer's site.